 Significance to Humans:

+The Rough-scaled Snake is highly venomous.
 Bites from this species have caused human fatalities.
 Reclusive disposition but will inflate and flatten the body and neck in an effort to intimidate a perceived aggressor.
 Bites from this species should be treated immediately and attended to with correct first aid.

 Brown to olive with narrow, irregular cross-bands or blotches of darker brown.
 Belly surfaces greenish-grey or olive-cream often with darker blotches.
 Midbody scales have a raised keel or carinated appearance.
 Coloration and scale structure has led to some confusion with the non venomous Keelback Snake (Tropidonophis mairii) which differs in having a loreal scale present and usually more defined keels on each scale.
 Midbody scales at 23 rows.

 70cm but one specimen found locally measured 1m.